How it all began

 Both Patrycja and Kim are like minded in their respect and love of the outdoors.
 Both women are committed to making it possible for children to have the chance to experience summer camp with its wide open green space and where a the possibility of a lifelong friendship with nature can be born.

-Additionally, Project Green will invest in and "Green Space Initiative" by protecting green space, initially within the Southeastern United States with plans for expansion into other regions and will develop organic gardens, playgrounds and kid parks on these properties.
+Additionally, Project Green will invest in a "Green Space Initiative" which includes repurposing land by creating both urban & rural organic gardens and parks, initially within the Southeastern United States and expansion into other regions.

 Funding this Mission